Principle Investigator

 Tamara Faranaz Ena

-Tamara Faranaz Ena is a graduate student in the Department of Electrical and Computer Engineering at Texas Tech University, currently pursuing a Master’s in Electrical Engineering after joining the interdisciplinary engineering program in Fall 2023.
+Tamara is a graduate student in the ECE Department at Texas Tech University, currently pursuing a Master’s in Electrical Engineering.
 She obtained her prior degrees in Electrical and Electronic Engineering from University of Dhaka, Bangladesh.
 Her research focuses on the design and fabrication of semiconductor devices.
 Her additional interests encompass biosensors, wearable MEMS and NEMS devices, and energy-harvesting technology.

 Undergraduate Students